KIHALAya/alx-system_engineering-devops/README.md

-0x00 Shell, basics projet readme file
+ This is 0x03-shell_variables_expansions readme file